The Xometry app works best with JavaScript enabled!

 Turning a Concept Into a 3D CAD Model

 Once a concept is established, a 3D CAD model can be created.
 There are many different examples of CAD software available, and the one used will depend on the project requirements.
-This step can also be outsourced if necessary.
 The use of 3D modeling software has improved all production processes due to its ability to assess a design before it is made.
 3D models can be tested using finite element analysis (FEA) and computational fluid dynamics (CFD) which can predict mechanical and fluid properties respectively, as well as other properties including weight and strength.
 Specialized tooling designed for the manufacturing process can also be designed in CAD for use in mass production.

 Prototyping

 Now the product has been modeled, it is time to build a prototype.
 Creating a prototype is still necessary even with computer modeling software as computer models don’t always agree with real-world applications.
 There are many variables in the manufacturing process that can produce results that are different from those predicted by a computer model.
-Prototyping is as much about testing the process as testing the product itself.
 Currently, 3D printing is being used in many prototyping scenarios as it can produce a cheap one-off part for testing before investing in tooling for mass production.
-Other processes that can be used to produce prototypes include CNC machining and casting.
-However, these methods of production will not produce a part with the same properties as injection molding which is one of the most popular mass production methods.
+Other processes that can be used to produce prototypes include CNC machining, injection molding, and casting.

 Test Your Product on the Market